Batting practice for the AV Professional

 Budget vs actual

-Initiate each month, quarter, and year with a set of projected
+Initiate each month, quarter, and year with an annual set of projected

 profit & loss statements.
 Use